mayawarrier/intel8080-emulator/README.md

 **DFORCE_INSTALL_DEP=ON** will try to auto-install git-lfs if it is unavailable.
 - On Linux this is installed through apt-get.
 - On Windows, this will first install and configure the Chocolatey package manager, then install git-lfs through Chocolatey.

-If you'd rather not install git-lfs, you can download and replace the libi8080emu/tests folder instead, and run cmake with **DFORCE_INSTALL_DEP=OFF**.
+- If you'd rather not install git-lfs, you can download and replace the libi8080emu/tests folder instead, and run cmake with **DFORCE_INSTALL_DEP=OFF**.

-This will create the build/i8080emu executable, which can be called from the command line.
+CMake will then create the build/i8080emu executable, which can be called from the command line.

 ### Command line tool:
 Frontend to libi8080emu, to run tests or other ROMs from the command line.